beiatrix/beiatrix/src/config/projects/examPlayer.md

 <hr style="border-bottom: 2px solid var(--ion-color-secondary-tint);" />

-The exam player view is divided into two main panels: a left panel containing a passage or instructions, and a question with answer choices on the right.
+The exam player view is divided into two main panels: a left panel containing a passage or instructions, and a right panel with a question and answer choices.
 These panels may expand and collapse to conform to the student's viewing preferences.

 ![Panels](https://beiatrix.s3.us-west-1.amazonaws.com/projects/exam-player/panels.gif)